 We’re a group of engaged and curious thinkers who understand that ideas matter.
 The Center for Humans and Nature partners with some of the brightest minds in ethical thinking...Learn more.

-As the Director of Cultures of Conservation, Gavin is developing and directing a series of interdisciplinary projects relevant to the resilience and restoration of human and natural communities in the great Chicago region.
+As the Director of Cultures of Conservation, Gavin is developing and directing a series of interdisciplinary projects relevant to the resilience and restoration of human and natural communities in the Chicagoland region.
 His work focuses particularly on how place-based values are developed and strengthened in dialogue with local landscapes.
 Gavin received a B.A. from Pepperdine University, a Master of Divinity from Princeton Theological Seminary, and his doctorate from the University of Florida, with a specialization in Religion and Nature.
 His dissertation research examined the religious, cultural, and ethical values involved in the reintroduction of wolves to the southwestern United States.

 He continues to explore cultural perceptions of wildlife; place-based ethics; endangered species recovery, ethics, and policy; and the values involved in ecological restoration projects, community gardening, and wildlife management.
 Before coming to the Center, Gavin was the Brown Junior Visiting Professor in Environmental Studies at Southwestern University in Georgetown, Texas.

-By: Gavin Van Horn
+Edited by: Gavin Van Horn and Dave Aftandilian

 By: Aaron Gross & Anne Vallely, with contributed chapter by Gavin Van Horn